What screens are doing to our eyes and what we can do to help them

-Screens are everywhere and we love them.
-Why wouldn’t we?
+Screens are everywhere and we love them- why wouldn’t we?
 A simple tap can unlock adventure, a swipe can introduce you to a new friend, a scroll can have you in fits of laughter and a zoom can let you discover somewhere new.
-Yes, modern life is great, but our eyes might disagree, especially when all that time spent on our devices can negatively affect them causing eye strain or dry eyes.
+Yes, modern life is great, but our eyes might disagree, as all that time spent on our devices can negatively affect the by causing eye strain or dry eyes.
 Even when we try and step away, it’s not long before we’re sucked back into the world of screens.
-Phones, laptops, tablets, e-readers, gaming, we’re watching more screens than ever before, it’s relentless.
+Phones, laptops, tablets, e-readers, gaming- we’re watching more screens than ever before, it’s relentless.
 Our eyes never really get a break, making them feel dry and uncomfortable.
-And it’s no wonder when you take a look at the stats.
+And it’s no wonder when you take a look at the stats:

-- 60% of people rank their eyes as the part of their body they place the most importance on when it comes to their health, so it’s surprising we’re not doing more to protect them.
+- 60% of people rank their eyes as the part of their body they place the most importance on when it comes to their health, but we’re not doing more to protect them.

 - 70% of us report having experienced symptoms when looking at screens for a long period of time, but more than half of those asked say that they have not previously taken measures to prevent the impact of screens on their eyes.

 Why do you get eye strain or dry eyes after looking at screens?

 Eye problems from continuously staring at screens are also known as computer vision syndrome (CVS), which affects 60 million people globally.
 It can impact people’s everyday life with symptoms including eye strain, headaches and dry eye.

 When staring at a screen, you blink 60% less and therefore reduces the spread of tears across your eye, leading to damage of the protective layer over the eye.
 This causes dry eye causing them to feel irritated and uncomfortable.
 Usually affecting both eyes together, the symptoms often worsen as the day goes on if not treated.